silentgameplays/Manhunt-fix-Windows-10/Follow these steps.md

 1.Install through Steam

+2.Go to Control Panel>Programs>Programs and Features>Turn Windows Features on or off>Legacy Components>Enable Direct Play

-2.Fixing the crashes:
+3.Fixing the crashes:

 Set compatibility to Windows XP2

-3.Fixing the gate bug and crashes:
+4.Fixing the gate bug and crashes:

 -Download and unzip all the files from the Manhuntfix.zip patch using this link https://github.com/fkortsagin/Manhunt-fix-Windows-10/ into the Manhunt Directory